jymcheong/SysmonViz/README.md

 # Sysmon Visualization (SysmonViz)

 ## Why?
+**SysmonViz is not meant for production but for exploration of Window system behavior**.
+I have yet to test it on a larger network with high event rate.
+Sysmon itself also has certain limitations.
+It is useful to understand what's going on within a Windows host at a "mid-level" granularity as oppose to deep instrumentation down to the APIs or machine instructions level.

+EDR are too expensive for students & enthusiasts, most of the Sysmon visualization I have seen so far are "batch-offline" based & can be tedious.
+It is part of a method which I came up known as User-Action-Tracking: https://www.linkedin.com/pulse/user-action-tracking-jym-cheong/ .
+In the article, I stressed the need to better understand what is usual/normal user activities/use-cases so that we can triage better.

 I needed a reason to tinker with NodeJS & a graph database & this is a good one.
 Please forgive me if some of the Javascript codes are horrible!
 It is part of my other projects:

 * [Automated Payload Test Controller](https://github.com/jymcheong/aptc)